In this article you will discover how to stop procrastinating in your professional life and in your private life.

 For each of them, decide how you will manage them so they do not slow you down further in pursuit of your important goals.

-Try to use your break times to distract yourself and recharge.
+Try to use your break times to distract and recharge yourself.

 In this article, you have become aware that procrastination encompasses an important psychological component.